Proantagonist/SupremeGamingRules/Ark/PVP/pvp.md

 #### *Structure Decay Timers*

-Here at Supreme Ark we have accelerated structure decay timers to ensure that remnants of abandoned bases don't linger too long preventing players from claiming property and building.
-This is necessary to guarantee a very infrequent wipe-cycle.
+The Supreme Ark PVP servers use accelerated structure decay timers to ensure that remnants of abandoned bases don't linger too long, preventing players from claiming property and building.
+This is necessary to guarantee a consistently clean map for players to build on.

 The decay timers for different structure tiers are: